13 Best Window Cleaning Tools for Window Washing Professionals

-When your truck is fully stocked with quality window cleaning tools, you’ll start your window cleaning business working efficiently, making fewer mistakes, and impressing customers.
+When your truck is fully stocked with quality window cleaning tools, you’ll work more efficiently, make fewer mistakes, and impress customers along the way.

-With recommendations from window cleaning expert and business owner Stephen Richardson (SteveO the Window Cleaner), we’ll help you figure out which supplies to buy and how to make smart purchases.
+With recommendations from window cleaning expert and business owner Stephen Richardson (SteveO the Window Cleaner), we’ll help you figure out the best tools for cleaning windows and how to make smart purchases.

-Check out Stephen’s favorite window cleaning tools and product recommendations in this video:
+Check out Stephen’s favorite window cleaning equipment and product recommendations in this video:

 Keep different sleeves around for different jobs.
 Sleeve sizes range from 6 inches (ideal for french window panes) to 24 inches (for storefronts and other large commercial windows).